mkner/robo-time/docs/also.rst

 A Robotic Utility Function Toolkit aka simply **roboutils** Maybe it might end up being called ARUFT anyway!

+This small toolkit contains mapping, bounding, ranging, trigonmetric conversion and velocity functions for the development of autonomous mobile robotic software and systems that are frequently needed and convenient to have in one place

 Documentation is `here <https://robo-utils.readthedocs.io/en/latest/>`_

 To use the toolkit, first install it using pip: